Yoav666s/dnd-wiki/collections/_classes/rogue/buccaneer.md

 Starting at 13th level, you learn to charge forward in a headlong dive.
 As part of the movement you gain from the [[dash]] action, you can make a [[shove]] attack against one creature you pass by.
 When you shove a creature, you can use either [[acrobatics]] or [[athletics]] for the ability check.

 # Golden Opportunity
 Beginning on 17th level, when a creature first enters your reach, you can use your reaction to make a melee attack against that creature.
-This attack can benefit from your [[Sneak Attack@rogue]] even if you have already used it this round.
+This attack can benefit from your [[Sneak Attack@rogue#sneak-attack]] even if you have already used it this round.